-The total OPEB liability was determined by an actuarial valuation as of June 30, 2020, rolled forward to June 30, 2021, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2021, rolled forward to June 30, 2022, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

+Inflation 2.25%

-Inflation 2.25% Salary increases Rates based on 2015-2020 OPEB Experience Study and dependent on pension plan participation and attained age, and range from 2.75% to 5.18%, including inflation.
-Rates were first applied to the 2020 valuation.
-Investment rate of return 6.65%, net of OPEB plan investment expense, including inflation Health care cost trend rates Trend rate for pre-Medicare per capita costs of 7.00% for plan year-end 2020, decreasing by 0.50% for one year then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year 2032.
-Trend rate for Medicare per capita costs of (33.11%) for plan year-end 2022, 9.15% for plan year-end 2023, decreasing ratably each year thereafter, until ultimate trend rate of 4.25% is reached in plan year-end 2036.
-Actuarial cost method Entry Age Normal Amortization method Level percentage of payroll, closed Remaining amortization period 20 years closed as of June 30, 2017 Asset valuation method Market value Wage inflation 2.75% for PERS and TRS, 3.25% for Troopers Aging factors Based on the 2013 SOA Study "Health Care Costs - From Birth to Death."
+Salary increases Rates based on 2015-2020 OPEB Experience Study and dependent on pension plan participation and attained age, and range from 2.75% to 5.18%, including inflation.
+Rates were first applied to the including inflation

+Investment rate of return 6.65%, net of OPEB plan investment expense,

+Health care cost trend rates

+Trend rate for pre-Medicare per capita costs of

+7.00% for plan year-end 2023, decreasing by 0.50% for two years then by 0.25% each year thereafter, until ultimate trend rate of 4.25% is reached in plan year 2032.
+Trend rate for Medicare per capita costs of 8.83% for plan year-end 2023, decreasing ratably each year thereafter, until ultimate trend rate of

+4.25% is reached in plan year-end 2032.

+Actuarial cost method Entry Age Normal

+Amortization method Level percentage of payroll, closed

+Remaining amortization period 20 years closed as of June 30, 2017

+Asset valuation method Market value

+Wage inflation 2.75% for PERS and TRS, 3.25% for Troopers

+Aging factors Based on the 2013 SOA Study "Health Care Costs -

+From Birth to Death."

-Notes to Required Supplementary Information - OPEB (continued) (In Thousands)
+Notes to Required Supplementary Information - OPEB (In Thousands)